Artemis I: Launch

+Following more delays from fuel leaks, NASA made the call to send in a team of technicians.
+The "red team" consisted of three men, who drove to the launch site.
+When they arrived, they reported on the leak and set to work tightening packing nuts to correct the leak.
+After departing, mission control confirmed the leak had been corrected and proceeded with the count.
 At 6:47:44 UTC (1:47:44 am EST) on November 16, 2022, Artemis I successfully launched from Launch Complex 39B (LC-39B) at the Kennedy Space Center.
 Artemis I was the first launch from LC-39B since Ares I-X. The Orion spacecraft and ICPS were both placed into a nominal orbit after separating from the Space Launch System, achieving orbit approximately 8 1/2 minutes after launch.

 Outbound flight

 Eighty-nine minutes after liftoff, the ICPS fired for approximately eighteen minutes in a trans-lunar injection (TLI) maneuver.
 Orion then separated from the expended stage and fired its auxiliary thrusters to move safely away as it started its journey to the Moon.
 The 10 CubeSat secondary payloads were then deployed from the Orion Stage Adapter, attached to the ICPS.
 The ICPS conducted a final maneuver at three and a half hours after launch to dispose itself into a heliocentric orbit.

 On November 20 at 19:09 UTC, the Orion spacecraft entered the lunar sphere of influence, where the influence of the Moon's gravity on the spacecraft is greater than that of Earth.